joeprisk/JAMstack-recipes/site/content/recipes/baking-without-eggs.md

   even notice any difference in flavor.

-  I will also be adding more healthy dairy free substitutions for milk, butter and natural sugar replacements.
+  I will also be adding healthy dairy free swaps for milk/butter, natural sugar substitutes and gluten free flour replacements.
+I have some experimenting to do.
 So watch this space!
 image: /img/27018407_10159692192645447_838749324_o (1).jpg
 ---
 1. **Applesauce:** Use 60ml of unsweetened applesauce per egg required.
 Also I add a about 1/2 tsp extra baking powder.
 I find this adds natural sweetness to your recipe too so I usually half the amount of sugar you need.
 This is my favorite sub as it is a healthier option.